PDaduna/InteractiveAudiobook/README.md

 - Story testing
 - Refine story to be more non-linear
-- Create charakter dependent story events
+- Create character dependent story events
-- Add recordet sounds to System
+- Add recorded sounds to system

 #### March: